meherjyothi/LoanPrediction/README.md

-The aim of this project is to  provide quick, immediate and easy way to choose the deserving loan applicants.
+The aim of this project is to  provide quick, immediate and easy way to choose the deserving loan applicants, using machine learning and deep learning techniques.
 The investigated techniques were Logistic Regression, Random Forest, Decision Tree, KNN, AdaBoost, XG Boost, Gradient Boost, Support Vector Classification, Naïve Bayes, and Multi-Layer-Perceptron (DNN).